-- Able to apply various assurance assessment methods (such as validation of security requirements, risk analysis, threat analysis, vulnerability assessments and scans, and assurance evidence) to determine if the software/system being assessed is sufficiently secure within tolerances. - Able to execute multiple phases of test, including system, regression and user acceptance testing. - Able to establish and specify the required or desired level of assurance for a specific software application, set of applications, or software-reliant system.
+Is able to apply various assurance assessment methods (such as validation of security requirements, risk analysis, threat analysis, vulnerability assessments and scans, and assurance evidence) to determine if the software/system being assessed is sufficiently secure within tolerances.

-- Provides quality assurance support to the development, maintenance or enhancement of systems through testing, problem reporting and analysis, and participation in system implementation. - Analyzes system requirements and creates test data and test plans to ensure that new and revised systems meet the customers' needs. - Works with users, system analysts, designers and programmers to create and analyze various required project documents. - Participates in production implementation verification and validating system quality. - Plans, documents, evaluates and tracks testing results to ensure system applications are free from defects. - Communicates and interacts with appropriate areas on problems, changes and enhancements that may affect data, workflow and/or functionality within IT software. - Complies with standards of the software development life cycle and follows strategies, plans and procedures within IT software. - Plans, prioritizes all test-related tasks. - Writes test strategies and scripts. - Reviews test plans against business requirements. - Reviews code. - Uses tools such as bug-tracking database or versioning systems. - Provides tool and documentation support for assurance assessment activities. - Researches, analyzes and recommend best practices for assurance assessment methods and techniques. - Maintains a test documentation library. - Uses automated test tools to assess quality of software. - Uses technical tools (such as SQL Queries, file managers) to create and manage test data, and analyzes test results.
+- Provides quality assurance support to the development, maintenance, or enhancement of systems through testing, problem reporting and analysis, and participation in system implementation. - Analyzes system requirements and creates test data and test plans to ensure that new and revised systems meet the customers' needs. - Works with users, system analysts, designers, and programmers to create and analyze various required project documents. - Participates in production implementation verification and validation of system quality. - Plans, documents, evaluates, and tracks testing results to ensure system applications are free from defects. - Communicates and interacts with appropriate areas on problems, changes, and enhancements that may affect data, workflow, and/or functionality within IT software.

+- Is able to execute multiple phases of test, including system, regression, and user acceptance testing. - Is able to establish and specify the required or desired level of assurance for a specific software application, set of applications, or software-reliant system. - Complies with standards of the software development life cycle and follows strategies, plans, and procedures within IT software. - Plans and prioritizes all test-related tasks. - Writes test strategies and scripts. - Reviews test plans against business requirements. - Reviews code. - Uses tools such as bug-tracking databases or versioning systems. - Provides tool and documentation support for assurance assessment activities. - Researches, analyzes, and recommends best practices for assurance assessment methods and techniques. - Maintains a test documentation library. - Uses automated test tools to assess quality of software. - Uses technical tools (such as SQL queries, file managers) to create and manage test data and analyzes test results.

-IT SECURITY
+IT Security

-Work that involves ensuring the confidentiality, integrity, and availability of systems, networks, and data through the planning, analysis, development, implementation, maintenance and enhancement of information systems security programs, policies, procedures and tools.
+Definition: Work that involves ensuring the confidentiality, integrity, and availability of systems, networks, and data through the planning, analysis, development, implementation, maintenance, and enhancement of information systems security programs, policies, procedures, and tools.